-The Sunnyvale Department of Public Safety currently has two models of the less-lethal launcher: the 37mm SAGE Deuce and the 40mm Penn Arms launcher.
+The Sunnyvale Department of Public Safety currently has one model of the less-lethal launcher: the 40mm Penn Arms launcher.
+The six 37mm SAGE Deuce less-lethal launchers are no longer in use and are in process of being destroyed per ATF guidelines.